-As of February 28, 2022, we currently have nine full-time employees, six of whom are involved primarily in management of our pre-clinical research and development and clinical trials and three who were involved primarily in management and administration of our Company.
+As of February 28, 2021, we currently have six full-time employees, three of whom are involved primarily in management of our pre-clinical research and development and clinical trials and three who were involved primarily in management and administration of our Company.
+As previously announced, Dr. Pol F. Boudes, MD joined us as Chief Medical Officer on March 2, 2020.
 We also utilize several contractors and consultants who provide product development, manufacture, analytical testing, clinical trial expertise, and clinical trial support.